Floods in the United States (2000–present): Mississippi River Floods of 2019

 The conterminous United States recorded the wettest meteorological winter (December 2018 – February 2019) during the 1895–2019 period of record.
 Most portions of the Mississippi River experienced significant, prolonged flooding during the winter, spring, and summer of 2019.
 The duration of flooding exceeded records set by the Great Mississippi Flood of 1927 at some locations along the Lower Mississippi River.
 The Bonnet Carre' Spillway was operated for the first time in two consecutive years and operated twice in the same year for the first time.

 March 2019 Nebraska floods

 64 of 93 counties in Nebraska declared a state of emergency and at least three people died.
 14 bridges needed replacing or major work.

 2020s

 2020 Southeast Alaska floods

 According to National Weather Service in Juneau, December 1, 2020, was a recording-breaking day.
-A single-day rainfall caused flooding and landslides in the region.
-Around 2,000 people lived in the area.
-Four houses were destroyed, and two people died.
+A single-day rainfall caused flooding and landslides in the region, where around 2,000 people resided.
+Four houses were destroyed and two people died.
 The U.S. Coast Guard sent a helicopter and boat to the location for avoiding further damages.
 Damage amounted to nearly $30 million from the storm.